altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 After a while, he spoke:

 "There were no reports of the imperial army mustering their forces.
 We didn't receive any intelligence about a massive overhaul in Fort Sierck too.
 From the scale of the Fort, it's impossible to raise an army over 10,000 in numbers.
 From the looks of things, there must be some issues in the empire.
 Probably something to do with the royals and nobles...
 We can't be careless...
-But there's no need to panic."
+But there's no need to panic."<br/>

 So that's how it was.
 The staff members nodded in agreement.